 Restylane Fine Lines and Juvederm Ultra are the most popular products available in the United States for treatment of fine lines that occur around the mouth, chin, jaw line, between the eyes, and forehead.
 They are approximately equivalent in concentration of hyaluronic acid and percentage of cross-linked HA, and they perform and last in a similar fashion.
 They can be easily molded after injection and are the best product for the tear trough grooves between the lower lid and the nose.

 Artifil is a product that uses microscopic methylmethacrylate (plastic) beads that are carried in a slurry of collagen.
-Because the beads are permanent, Artifil is technically an implant, and has lasting effects up to a decade.
+Because the beads are lasting, Artifil is technically an implant, and has lasting effects possibly up to a decade.